FuryFiber/GL/README.md

 Currently not implemented.

 ## SNARES
-A module to sinthesize snare drums.
+A module to synthesize snare drums.
 Currently not implemented.